remolalata/image-gallery-viewer/README.md

 - Upon launching the application, you will be greeted with a default set of images from Pexels.
 - Use the search bar to enter keywords and find images related to your search.
-- Click on any image to view it in a larger size.

 ## Technologies Used